OpenSourceCollective/data_validity_labeler/README.md

 ## TODOs

+- [ ] User a deterministic data loader such data only unvalidated data from the same user is shown
+- [ ] Ensure that no repeat validation for the same user
 - [ ] Comprehensive documentation
 - [ ] List all available users in the admin section.
 This will allow for better user management.
 - [ ] Add an analysis section to give a summary of validated data and the general validation progress
 - [ ] Add varieties of validation types for the experts such as text options, remarks, etc.
-- [ ] Ensure that no repeat validation for the same user
 - [ ] Admin data management: Data correction, deletion, etc.